 They are among the most dangerous insects found in food preparation areas and demand effective control.

-House Fly Methods
+Methods Of House Fly Control.

 Exclusion: fly screens and other devices that actively inhibit and prevent the access of house flies into sensitive areas.